Trannosaur/published_dicts/README.md

 # Vietnamese to English dictionary - vi2enwikitxt.txt
 Pretty much the same as above, but generated from the English Wiktionary (en.wiktionary.org)

-Again, a reminder that this data is hella raw, and honestly I've stripped out a bunch of fields I find uninteresting for a dictionary.
+Again, a reminder that this data is hella raw and honestly some work is needed - but hey maybe you'll get some use out of it in its current state -- honestly I've stripped out a bunch of fields I find uninteresting for a dictionary.
 I'll probably work on getting them back into the data at some point.